 Sequins built for metagenomics.

-Metagenomics can identify microbes within an environmental DNA sample, including microbes that are novel or uncultivable within the laboratory.
-However, the diversity of microbe sequences, the presence of host DNA, and errors and biases that accrue during the sequencing workflow can confound metagenome analysis.
+Metagenomics can identify microbes within an environmental DNA sample.
+However, the diversity of microbe sequences, the presence of host DNA, and technical errors and biases that accrue during the workflow can confound metagenome analysis.

-We have built a set of sequins that represent a synthetic microbial community, and can be used as internal reference standards during metagenome sequencing and analysis.
+We have built synthetic reference controls that represent a synthetic microbial community, and can be used as internal reference standards during metagenome sequencing and analysis.

 Sequins are ‘spiked-in’ to your extracted DNA sample.
 Together, the sample and sequins undergo library preparation and sequencing, where they accumulate the same errors and bias.